FHA Loan Kansas City

 - Owner Occupied residences only

-- Fixed Rate FHA Loan – Metropolitan Mortgage offers FHA loans as 30-year and 15-year fixed rate mortgage options.
-Both FHA loan terms offer the same interest rate stability.
-However, with the shorter FHA loan term comes higher monthly payments.
-Giving you a faster way to build up home equity.
+However, with the shorter loan term comes higher monthly payments.
+It gives you a faster way to build up home equity.
 As a result, you can use this higher equity as a down payment when you move to your next home.

-- Adjustable FHA Loan – An FHA adjustable rate mortgage (ARM) lets Kansas City homeowners pay a low introductory interest rate for the first few years, resulting in a lower loan payment.
-In addition, these types of FHA loans are best for shorter terms of home ownership.
+Adjustable Rate: An FHA adjustable-rate mortgage (ARM) lets homeowners pay a low introductory interest rate for the first few years, resulting in a cheaper mortgage payment.
+In addition, these types of loans are best for shorter terms of home ownership.

-What is the Minimum Down Payment for a FHA Loan?
+What is the minimum down payment for an FHA loan?

 An FHA loan allows you to finance up to 96.5% (loan-to-value) of the appraised value in Kansas and Missouri.
-In fact, the 3.5% down payment requirement can come from a gift or a grant.
-This makes FHA loans attractive for first-time home buyers in Kansas City.
+The 3.5% down payment requirement can come from a gift or a grant, making FHA loans an attractive option for first-time home buyers.

 Eligible sources for the down payment

-Gift funds can come from the Borrower’s Family Member, employer or labor union, close friend with a clearly defined and documented interest in the borrower.
-In addition, a charitable organization, governmental agency or public Entity that has a program providing homeownership assistance to low- or moderate-income families or first‐time homebuyers.
+Gift funds can come from the FHA borrower’s family member, employer or labor union, or close friend with a clearly defined and documented interest in the borrower.
+In addition, a charitable organization, governmental agency, or public entity that has a program providing homeownership assistance to low- or moderate-income families or first‐time homebuyers.

 Cash on Hand is not an acceptable source of donor gift funds.
-You must document the Gifts funds with a satisfactory executed gift letter, evidence of transfer from the donor to the borrower.
-Additionally, a copy of the donor’s bank statement showing the withdrawal from the donor’s account.
+You must document the Gifts funds with a satisfactory executed gift letter and evidence of transfer from the donor to the borrower.
+A copy of the donor’s bank statement also shows the withdrawal from the donor’s account.

-In summary, the maximum Kansas FHA loan limits for Kansas City are:
+The maximum FHA loan limits for the Kansas City area: